On renormalized Hamiltonian nets: Introduction

-An important point of Theorem \ref{NelsonEx} is that the renormalized Hamiltonian can be defined without changing the representation space; in compensation for this, we need the infinite energy renormalization $E_{\kappa}\approx -\infty$.
-Because the Nelson model possesses such a unique property, the model has been actively studied, see, e.g., \cite{AH,Ammari,A. Arai,Dam, DM, GW,GHL,HHS,LS, LoMS,Pizzo,Pizzo2,Sasaki,Spohn}.
-On the other hand, mathematical analysis of the model has been known to be hard since the model is defined through the infinite energy renormalization.
+An important point of Theorem \ref{NelsonEx} is that the renormalized Hamiltonians can be defined without changing the representation space; in compensation for this, we need the infinite energy renormalization: $E_{\kappa}\approx -\infty$.
+Because the Nelson model possesses such a unique property, the model has been actively studied, see, e.g., \cite{AH,Ammari,A. Arai,Dam, DM, GW,GHL,HHS,LS, LoMS,Pizzo,Pizzo2,Sasaki,Spohn}; mathematical analysis of the model has been known to be hard since the model is indirectly defined through the infinite energy renormalization.